Select your language

 Albatross Wins The Premier Club Contest

-Bad weather did not allow to play a Club Contest during the Czech Masters last year, but this year's battle of two-member teams on the hole 7 finally made its debut.
-With unpleasant wind, the 140-meter long shots were best handled by home-grown Albatross players.
+Bad weather prevented a Club Contest from being played at the Czech Masters last year, but this year's battle of the two-man teams on hole 7 finally made its debut.
+With a nasty wind blowing, the 140 metre long shot was best handled by the local Albatross players.

-At the tee of the 7th hole, fourteen teams met in the Saturday afternoon to represent their home clubs in a year's lagged premiere of the embedded competition on European Tour tournament.
-About fifty people gathered around with the fans, so the players had the same atmosphere as some of the flights during the main tournament.
+Fourteen teams met on the tee of the 7th hole on Saturday afternoon to represent their home clubs in the year-long debut of the embedded competition at the European Tour event.
+Around fifty people gathered with the fans, giving the players the same atmosphere as some of the flights during the main tournament.

-A much bigger problem, however, for most of them was a strong wind rather than any nervousness that would be perfectly understandable.
-At least it looked like most shots, which in many cases were very good, were thrown into one of the right bunkers, or stopped in the air and the balls ended just before the green.
+A much bigger problem for most of them, however, was a strong wind rather than any understandable nerves.
+In any case, it seemed that most of the shots, many of which were very good, ended up in one of the bunkers on the right or in the air, with the balls ending up just short of the green.

-Only six teams managed to get on the green.
-Tobias, the younger brother of the Kessler's family hit the best shot and ended up just over three meters from the pin which was good enough to secure a great win the Albatross team.
+Only six teams managed to reach the green.
+Tobias, the younger brother of the Kessler family, hit the best shot and landed just over three metres from the pin, good enough to secure a great win for the Albatross team.